fiseni/Pozitron.Extensions.MediatR/README.md

 });
 ```

-It provides an additional extension to `IMediator`/`IPublisher` for publishing a notifications.
+It provides an additional extension to `IMediator`/`IPublisher` for publishing notifications.
 You may choose a strategy on the fly.

 ```csharp
 public class Foo(IPublisher publisher)